Nursing (NURS)

 Prerequisites: BIO 254 and NURS 360 and NURS 282 with minimum grades of B-.
 NURS 360 may be taken at the same time as NURS 340.

-Using the nursing process, this course focuses on primary health care and family-centered nursing for the child.
-Students will apply the concepts of pediatric growth and development to the management of care for children of all ages experiencing acute or chronic illnesses.
-Students will use critical thinking skills to search for best available evidence for the identifications of appropriate interventions for the care of children with acute and/or chronic illnesses.
-A global perspective will be used to promote culturally competent community based care for children and their families.
-Students will have the opportunity to practice in a variety of primary, episodic, long term, and home settings.
-PLV; Fall; Spring
+In this course, students focus on primary health care and family-centered nursing for the child.
+Students apply the concepts of pediatric growth and development to managing care for children experiencing acute or chronic illnesses.
+Students use critical thinking skills to search for and identify the best available evidence and then determine the most appropriate interventions for caring for children with acute and/or chronic illnesses.
+The clinical experience, in various primary, episodic, long-term, home, or complex health care settings, provides exposure to information technologies, opportunities for evidence-based practice, and competency development in clinical reasoning and pediatric patient care management.
+PLV, Fall & Spring

 Prerequisites: BIO 254 and NURS 360 and NURS 282 with minimum grades of B-.
 NURS 360 may be taken at the same time as NURS 350.

-This course utilizes the nursing process in order to implement evidence-based nursing interventions for promoting health, reducing the risk of illness, and managing the care of medical-surgical adult patients with acute and chronic illnesses.
-Promotion of safe and quality outcomes of care for diverse populations across the health-illness continuum will be examined.
-Students will develop skill in critical thinking, clinical judgment, communication, and assessment, while integrating human growth and development, pathophysiology, pharmacology, genetics, ethics, and principles underlying collaborative medical and nursing management of care.
-The clinical experience, in acute and chronic care in a variety of health care settings, will provide opportunities for skill development in clinical reasoning and patient management.
+In this course students utilize the nursing process to implement evidence-based nursing interventions for wellness, disease prevention, health restoration, chronic disease management and palliation in the delivery and management of care of adult medical-surgical patients with acute and chronic illnesses.
+Promotion of safe, quality and equitable care outcomes that affirm diversity, inclusivity and empowerment for populations across the health-illness continuum are introduced and described.
+Students practice critical thinking, clinical judgment, communication, assessment skills and therapeutic interventions that integrate human growth and development, pathophysiology, pharmacology, genetics, nutrition, ethics, professional partnerships and collaboration in the development of cognitive, psychomotor and affective competencies.
+The clinical experience, in a variety of complex acute and chronic care health care settings, provides exposure to information technologies, opportunities for thoughtful practice, and for competency development in clinical reasoning and patient care management.

 Prerequisites: NURS 202 and NURS 280 and NURS 212 with minimum grades of B-.